-Type of misconduct Range Engaging in any unlawful activity (e.g. theft, assault, criminal damage) 3 - 5 Engaging in any activity which may bring the sport into disrepute 1 - 5 Bullying, discriminatory behaviour and intimidation 3 - 5 Physical or threatened violence 4 - 5 Acting recklessly or in a manner that does, or is likely to, cause damage or injury 3 - 5 Disobeying the reasonable instructions of event officials 0 - 5 Intentionally breaking a rule or inciting others to break a rule 1 - 4 Interference with another competitor's equipment 2 - 5 Repeated breaches of a rule 3 - 5 Failing to act to prevent your boat or team breaking a rule when you are aware of that breach 1 - 5 Not telling the truth or the whole truth in a hearing 3 - 5 Other forms of cheating such as falsifying personal, class or measurement documents, entering a boat known not to measure, missing out a mark to gain places etc. 0 - 5
+Type of misconduct Range Engaging in any unlawful activity (e.g. theft, assault, criminal 3 - 5 damage) 3-3 Engaging in any activity which may bring, or has brought, the sport into 1 - 5 disrepute Bullying, discriminatory behaviour and intimidation 3 - 5 Physical or threatened violence 4 - 5 Acting recklessly or in a manner that does, or is likely to, cause 3 - 5 damage or injury 3-3 Disobeying the reasonable instructions of event officials 0 - 5 Intentionally breaking a rule or inciting others to break a rule 1 - 4 Interference with another competitor's equipment 2 - 5 Repeated breaches of a rule 3 - 5 Failing to act to prevent your boat or team breaking a rule 1 - 5 when you are aware of that breach 1 - 0 Not telling the truth or the whole truth in a hearing or lying to an official 3 - 5 Other forms of cheating such as falsifying personal, class or measurement documents, entering a boat known not to 0 - 5 measure, missing out a mark to gain places etc. 0-5

-Foul or abusive language that causes or may cause offence 0 - 3 Making abusive or disrespectful comments concerning race officlas or their decisions (including via electronic means such 0 - 3 as social media)
+Foul or abusive language that causes or may cause offence 0 - 3 Making abusive or disrespectful comments concerning race 0.0 officlas or their decisions (including via electronic means such 0 - 3 as social media)